By: Kendall Jones on January 10th, 2022

 7 Winter Weather Construction Safety Tips

 Construction doesn’t stop when winter weather strikes, so it’s important to know what steps to take to keep your workers warm and safe.
-As another major winter storm is starting to impact areas of the country this week with snow and ice accumulation, it’s a good time to review some safety tips for keeping your workers safe.
+Before the next major winter storm starts to impact your area with snow and ice accumulation, be prepared and review these winter weather safety tips for keeping your workers safe.

 Knock off any icicles that have formed or cordon off areas to prevent workers from accidentally breaking them loose and creating falling object hazards.